silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

 FReLoN detector
 ~~~~~~~~~~~~~~~

-First load the image to be corrected, than correct it for for
+First load the image to be corrected, then correct it for geometric
 distortion.

 .. code:: python